AliceSantilli/nnUNet/readme.md

 ## Running Inference on your own data

 One fast way to do this is to use the two scripts added to the ``infer_on_onnx_models`` folder.
-This folder contains a main function that needs to be edited to point to the desired files (PET and CT).
-It can read either DICOM directories or nifti files.
-This function can easily be edited to loop through an entire dataset by changing the way you provide the filename to the preprocessing step.
+The Jupyter notebook file is self contained and can be run with nifti or dicom images.
+The other functions in this folder can be cosulted for code.
+These functions can easily be edited to loop through an entire dataset by changing the way you provide the filename to the preprocessing step.

 ## Custom Trainers